orbitalisvoid/HyperSight/README.md

 2. Implement the `processFrame` function in the plugin.
 3. Build the plugin as a shared library.
 4. Add the feature to the client-side configuration (e.g., `features` map).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- OpenCV for powerful computer vision capabilities.
-- Node.js and Express for easy server-side API management.
-- cpr for simplified HTTP requests in C++.